The Sixth Sense, The Exorcist and IT all feature within the nation’s scariest movie moments. Be scared, be well scared

 Is it still scary now?
 Yeah baby, still scary - an absolutely classic scene in an absolutely classic movie - I will not have a bad word said about this masterpiece.

-OK, that bit at the end where the mum gets sucked through the door is fucking stupid - almost ruins the whole film.
-But apart from that, flawless.
+OK, that bit at the end where the mum gets sucked through the door is extremely bad and stupid - almost ruins the whole film - but apart from that, flawless.

 2. Psycho (1962) - the dramatic murder of Marion Crane as she takes a shower – 16%